World Aquatics

 artistic swimming, water polo, and open water swimming.
 World Aquatics also oversees "Masters" competition (for adults) in its disciplines.

 History

-FINA was founded on 19 July 1908 in the Manchester Hotel in London, UK at the end of the 1908 Summer Olympics by the Belgian, British, Danish, Finnish, French, German, Hungarian and Swedish Swimming Federations.
+FINA was founded on 19 July 1908 in the Manchester Hotel in London, at the end of the 1908 Summer Olympics.
+Eight national federations were responsible for the formation of FINA: Belgium, Denmark, Finland, France, Germany, Great Britain, Hungary and Sweden.